 Other meetings

-Once again the Chapter was invited to deliver a program for Archaeology Day at Bonnechere Provincial Park.
+| Once again the Chapter was invited to deliver a program for Archaeology Day at Bonnechere Provincial Park.
 This is an annual event for many of us who participated and had the pleasure of enjoying the many amenities of the park during the weekend.
 Our collaboration with the Park and the Friends organization goes back more than twenty years!
 The interest, enthusiasm and support we receive from staff and the campers is very much appreciated. |

-Click HERE for 2023-24 virtual Zoom schedule and contact information
+Click HERE for schedule and contact information

 Archaeological Institute of America Conferences

-Click HERE for 2023-24 virtual Zoom schedule and contact information
+Click HERE for schedule and contact information

-This page was launched on December 17, 1996 and updated on September 12, 2024
+This page was launched on December 17, 1996 and updated on April 13, 2026

 Copyright © 1997-2000 The Ottawa Chapter of the Ontario Archaeological Society Inc